On thin local sets of the Gaussian free field: Examples of ``small'' non-thin local sets.

 \medbreak

-{\bf The set $A$ is not large.} The construction shows immeditaly that the probability that a given dyadic square $s$ of side-length $2^{-n}$ is still active at step $n$ is equal to the probability that a one-dimensional Brownian motion did not hit $1$ before time $n \times T$, which decays like a constant times $1/ \sqrt {n}$ as $n \to \infty$.
-From this, it follows readily that the size of $A$ is indeed of the type required for (2)$_2$, i.e.: \begin {prop} The expected value of the area of the $\eps$-neighborhood of $A$ decays almost surely like $O(|\log \eps|^{-1/2})$. \end {prop} Indeed, if $N_n = N_n (A)$ denotes the number of closed $2^{-n}$ dyadic squares that intersect $A$, then
+{\bf The set $A$ is not large.} It follows from the construction that the probability that a given dyadic square $s$ of side-length $2^{-n}$ is still active at step $n$ is equal to the probability that a one-dimensional Brownian motion did not hit $1$ before time $n T$.
+This probability decays like a constant times $1/ \sqrt {n}$ as $n \to \infty$.
+From this, it follows readily that the size of $A$ is indeed of the type required for \hyperlink{22}{(2)$_2$}. \begin {prop} The expected value of the area of the $\eps$-neighbourhood of $A$ decays almost surely like $O(|\log \eps|^{-1/2})$. \end {prop} \begin{proof} Indeed, if $N_n = N_n (A)$ denotes the number of closed $2^{-n}$ dyadic squares that intersect $A$, then

-(mind that in $N_n$, we have to also count the squares that intersect the boundaries of squares that have stopped being active, which explains the sum in $j$).
+(mind that in $N_n$, we have also to count the squares that intersect the boundaries of squares that have stopped being active, which explains the sum in $j$). \end{proof}

 \medbreak